mohamedyd/awesome_resources/README.md

 * [Workspaces on FloydHub](https://blog.floydhub.com/workspaces/): A new cloud IDE for deep learning, powered by FloydHub GPUs

 * [OpenML Data Repositories](https://openml.github.io/OpenML/Data-Repositories/): This is a list of public dataset repositories

+* [AI Use Cases by DataRobot](https://pathfinder.datarobot.com/use-cases?industry=manufacturing): Hundreds of AI use cases captured by DataRobost's experts from real-world experiences with customers.

+* [Computer Vision Templates](https://roboflow.com/templates): Connect computer vision models to your business logic with our pre-made templates.